Facebook Pixel Advising Frequently Asked Questions | Western Kentucky University

 Frequently Asked Questions

-After logging into TopNet, students will click on the "Student Services" tab.
-After clicking on this link, students should click on the "Registration" tab followed selecting the "View Advisor Information" tab.
 This link will provide the advisor's name, phone number, email address, and office location so the student may contact the advisor.

 If you believe you have the wrong advisor assigned to you, please contact the Advising and Career Development Center at (270) 745-5065.
-If you are requesting a change in advisor, please fill out the Change of Major/Minor/Advisor Form available in TopNet.
+If you are requesting a change in advisor, please fill out the Change of Major/Certificate/Minor/Concentration/Advisor Form available in TopNet.

 Changes in majors, certificates, minors, concentrations, and advisors are made upon request by students.
-Students must submit a Major/Certificate/Minor/Concentration/Advisor Change Form to the academic department that administers the student’s chosen program.
+Students must submit a Change of Major/Certificate/Minor/Concentration/Advisor Form to the academic department that administers the student’s chosen program.
 This form is available online for students in TopNet, and may be accessed and submitted by following the instructions below:

 • Log into TopNet